Snufkin: Melody of Moominvalley

 Snufkin: Melody of Moominvalley (Note: Snusmumrikken: Melodien i Mummidalen, Snusmumriken: Mumindalens melodi, Nuuskamuikkunen: Muumilaakson melodia) is a 2024 video game based on the Moomins franchise.
-The player controls the wanderer Snufkin as he restores a dilapidated Moominvalley and tries to find his missing friend, Moomintroll.
-The game was developed by Hyper games and published by Raw Fury.
+The player controls the wanderer Snufkin as he restores a dilapidated Moominvalley and tries to find his missing friend, Moomintroll, who was kidnapped by the game’s main antagonist, the Park Keeper.
+The game was developed by Hyper Games and published by Raw Fury.

-A spiritual successor, Moomintroll: Winter's Warmth, has been announced for a 2026 release.
+Fuddler's Courtship, a DLC of the game, was released on 17 December 2024.
+A spiritual successor, Moomintroll: Winter's Warmth, was released on 27 April 2026.

 Development

 The idea of a Moomin game came to Are Sundnes as he was reading Who Will Comfort Toffle? to his son during paternity leave, and he began discussing it with the team at his Norwegian game studio Hyper Games.
 Early in development the player character was switched from Toffle to Snufkin, whom Sundnes remarked to be popular and well-suited for an adventure game based on exploration.
 The game's storyline is partly inspired from the 1954 book Moominsummer Madness.

 Having decided that violence was against the spirit of Moomins, the developers set out to find gameplay alternatives.
 Thus, Snufkin's music became a game mechanic.

 Moomin Characters, which owns the intellectual property rights and is known for their strictness about it, watched over development closely, ensuring the portrayals met their standards.
 According to Sundnes, Moomin Characters was enthusiastic about the game throughout and only minor tweaks were needed for the most part.